 From Lifeline to Land Grab

-Tracy O'Neill and Chris Carnevale | September 12, 2024 | Fossil Gas, Tennessee, Utilities
+Tracy O'Neill and Chris Carnevale | September 13, 2024 | Fossil Gas, Tennessee, Utilities

 The Great Depression seems like eons ago, but it really wasn’t all that long ago.
 Some of our parents and grandparents lived through it, and it was one of the toughest eras in the Tennessee Valley’s history.
-Amidst this hardship, TVA was born as part of President Franklin D. Roosevelt’s New Deal in 1933.
-TVA’s mission was clear and noble: to improve the quality of life for the region’s inhabitants through flood control, reforestation, and the generation of affordable electricity for rural communities.
+Amidst this hardship, The Tennessee Valley Authority (TVA) was founded in 1933 as part of President Franklin D. Roosevelt’s New Deal to bring affordable electricity and economic uplift to rural communities.
+TVA was given the mission to improve the quality of life for the region’s inhabitants through flood control, reforestation, and the generation of affordable electricity for rural communities.
 TVA brought light where there was darkness, hope where there was despair, and progress where there was stagnation.
 For decades, TVA remained a beacon of public service, transforming the Tennessee Valley into a thriving and electrified region.
 It built dams, controlled flooding, and brought power to thousands of farms, homes and families.
+TVA was not just a power utility; it was a lifeline for the rural communities in the Valley, a symbol of American resilience and ingenuity.

-However, over the years, TVA has strayed from this original mission.
-Today, it is the largest public power utility in the United States, and its priorities have shifted.
+However, over the years, TVA has strayed from its original mission.
+Today, it’s the largest public power utility in the United States, and its priorities have shifted.
 TVA is now heavily focused on the development of methane gas plants, a move incentivized by the multi-million dollar salary structures of its executives.
-The proposed 900 megawatt methane gas plant on a farm in Cheatham County is a stark example of this shift.
+This shift comes with significant environmental and social costs: methane, the main component of methane gas, is a potent greenhouse gas, and its production and use contribute to climate change.
+The environmental degradation caused by these plants, including upstream contamination where the gas is fracked and transported, increases air, water and soil pollution, and further harms the communities that TVA was meant to protect.
+These risks often disproportionately impact low-wealth communities and communities of color.

 Secrecy-Shrouded Planning Process

-TVA quietly purchased the 286-acre farm in rural Cheatham County where it plans to build the gas plant during the pandemic when everyone was preoccupied with the novel threat of Covid-19.
+TVA quietly purchased a 286-acre farm in rural Cheatham County during the pandemic, when everyone was preoccupied with the novel threat of Covid-19.
 The area is predominantly agricultural, and the property purchased by TVA is zoned agricultural.
 When word got out that TVA bought the farm, the county mayor was stonewalled when seeking answers.
 The only response he could get from TVA was the site would be for “future use” and likely some sort of solar support.

-Three years later, TVA published the first publicly available information about its intention to build a 75 acre methane gas plant in an obscure announcement in the Federal Register, which is a publication by the National Archives and Records Administration (NARA).
-Although this is a public document, it’s not something the general public – or any community members – would typicall follow to see the publication.
+Three years later, TVA published the first publicly available information about its intention to build a 75-acre methane gas plant in an obscure announcement in the Federal Register, which is a publication by the National Archives and Records Administration (NARA).

+Although this is a public document, it’s not something the general public–or any community members– follow.
 Not one person from TVA reached out to the County Mayor, members of the County Commission, or even adjoining and adjacent landowners to inform them of their plans to build the plant.
 Neighbors and local community members learned of TVA’s plans through a non-profit environmental organization, not from TVA, only days before TVA held the first public meeting about the project.
-Adding to the secrecy, TVA failed to disclose the physical location of the property in the Federal Register announcement, simply saying it would be on “TVA owned property” in Ashland City, “along Sycamore Creek,” and many people assumed it was near the dam at Cheatham Lake (the Cheatham County dam is owned and operated by the US Army Corps of Engineers, not TVA).
+Adding to the secrecy, TVA failed to disclose the physical location of the property in the Federal Register announcement, simply saying it would be on “TVA owned property” in Ashland City and many people assumed it was near the dam at Cheatham Lake (the Cheatham County dam is owned and operated by the US Army Corps of Engineers, not TVA).

 The Federal Register announcement of the methane gas plant project set the deadline for public comment on the proposal for June 20, 2023.
+Meanwhile, TVA scheduled their first public information session for the following day, after the comment deadline.

-The number of attendees at that June 21 meeting varies depending who you talk to, but it’s estimated that over 300 people showed up.
+TVA unveiled its gas plans for the county at a public open house in Ashland City on June 21, 2023, at a meeting space where they expected attendance of 25 community members.
+The number of attendees at that June 21 meeting varies depending on who you talk to, but it’s estimated that over 300 people showed up.
 The room was lined like a cattle corral with professional poster board presentations and specialized experts, and the place was packed wall to wall with concerned citizens trying to get answers.
 There was a seemingly endless line snaking around the parking lot with more waiting to get in.

-Cheatham Community Overcomes TVA’s Roadblocks To Participation

 Shortly after the open house, dozens of community members met and began organizing a local community group now known as Preserve Cheatham County, which grew to over 2,000 members within a year.

+Cheatham Community Overcomes TVA’s Roadblocks to Participation

-Community members quickly mobilized against the threat and worked with local officials to pass a Cheatham County resolution opposing the methane gas plant and the related pipeline and demanding an extension of the comment period.
-Very few in the Cheatham County community knew what NEPA (National Environmental Protection Act) was, what a comment period was, what a scoping report was, what an EIS (environmental impact statement) was.
-This was all new and horrific and quite frankly, offensive that TVA simply came into a community, without any warning, without any communication to local elected officials, without any regard to local zoning, and is trying to do whatever they want.
+Community members quickly mobilized against the threat – they worked with local officials to pass a Cheatham County resolution opposing the methane gas plant and the related pipeline and demanded an extension of the comment period.
+Very few in the Cheatham County community knew what NEPA (National Environmental Protection Act) was, what a comment period was, what a scoping report was, or what an EIS (environmental impact statement) was; and they found it extremely offensive that TVA simply came into their community, without any warning, without any communication to local elected officials, without any regard to local zoning, with the intention to do whatever they want.

-The June 21 open house resulted in far more questions than answers, and community members demanded the TVA return for a public town hall to directly face the community.
+The June 21 open house resulted in far more questions than answers, and community members demanded TVA return for a public town hall to directly face the community.
 After months of negotiation, they agreed to return, and TVA secured the Cheatham County Middle School for the town hall on February 13, 2024.
 Organizers with Preserve Cheatham County urged TVA to ensure a format that was inclusive and allowed community members to ask questions and receive answers in real time.
 Once again, TVA underestimated the concern and blocked off half of the gymnasium for poster boards instead of participants, leaving dozens of citizens standing against the wall and sitting on the floor.

 Cheatham County residents pack the Cheatham County Middle School gymnasium waiting for TVA to begin the town hall, though half of the gymnasium seats are blocked off for poster boards instead of participants.
 Bottom right: Artist rendering of the proposed Cheatham County Methane Gas plant with the existing surrounding farms and homes meticulously replaced with trees.